A Variant of Wythoff's Game Defined by Hofstadter's G-Sequence: The Misere Version of the Variant of Wythoff's Game

-The following Theorem \ref{twogamesth} shows that the similarity between the misere version of the variant of Wythoff's game and Wythoff's game. \begin{theorem} When $x \geq 8$ or $y \geq 8$, a position $(x,y)$ is a $\mathcal{P}$-position of Wythoff's game if and only if it is a $\mathcal{P}$-position of the game in Definition \ref{miserevariantd1}. \end{theorem} \begin{proof} Le $V_7 = \{(x,y):x,y \leq 7\}$ and $U_k=\{(x,y):x+y \leq k\}$, and by mathematical induction we prove that
+Theorem \ref{twogamesth} below shows the similarity between the misere version of Wythoff's game and Wythoff's game. \begin{theorem} When $x \geq 8$ or $y \geq 8$, a position $(x,y)$ is a $\mathcal{P}$-position of Wythoff's game if and only if it is a $\mathcal{P}$-position of the game in Definition \ref{miserevariantd1}. \end{theorem} \begin{proof} Let $V_7 = \{(x,y):x,y \leq 7\}$ and $U_k=\{(x,y):x+y \leq k\}$, and by mathematical induction we prove that

 for any natural number $n$.
-Since $(U_{15}-V_7) \subset \{(u,v):u \geq 9 \text{ and } v \leq 8\}$ $\cup \{(u,v):u \leq 8 \text{ and } v \geq 9\}$, by $(i)$ and $(ii)$ of Lemma \ref{lemmamove}, any point $(x,y) \in U_{15}-V_7$ such that $x \ne 6$ or $y \ne 6$ is a $\mathcal{N}$-position of the game in Definition \ref{miserevariantd1} and Wythoff's game.
+Since $(U_{15}-V_7) \subset \{(u,v):u \geq 8 \text{ and } v \leq 7\}$ $\cup \{(u,v):u \leq 7 \text{ and } v \geq 8\}$, by $(i)$ and $(ii)$ of Lemma \ref{lemmamove}, any point $(x,y) \in U_{15}-V_7$ such that $x \ne 6$ or $y \ne 6$ is a $\mathcal{N}$-position of the game in Definition \ref{miserevariantd1} and Wythoff's game.
 By $(iii)$ of Lemma \ref{lemmamove}, the set $\{(6,8),(6,9),(8,6),(9,6)\}$ is a set of $\mathcal{N}$-positions of the game in Definition \ref{variantsum} and Wythoff's game.